Ramsey, Isle of Man: Sights

 Ramsey (Plaza) tram station is the northern terminus of the Manx Electric Railway, and Ramsey is the start of the mountain section of the Snaefell Mountain Course used for the annual Isle of Man TT and Manx Grand Prix motorcycle races.
 A popular vantage point is Ramsey Hairpin, where enthusiasts gather to watch the racers.
 Another popular spot is Parliament Square in the middle of town.
 There are also opportunities for walking, cycling, kayaking, and other outdoor activities.

 The Millennium Way footpath ends 1 mi from the centre of the town on the A3 road at the foot of Sky Hill.

 Mooragh Park, on the north side of the Sulby river, is a 19th-century park with a large boating lake where boats (canoes, pedaloes etc) are available for hire.
 It was originally part of a salt marsh but was purchased and developed by the town to encourage visitors.
 Mooragh Park has a small water park, two cafés, a BMX club, skate park, tennis courts, basketball area, outdoor exercise equipment, and a children's playground.
 The park is mostly on the level and has disabled toilets.

 Ramsey's original swimming pool in the town centre was converted into a ten-pin bowling alley in 2010.

 The new Northern Swimming Pool opened in January 2009 on the Mooragh Promenade.

 The Albert Tower was built to commemorate the royal visit of Prince Albert on 20 September 1847.
 Queen Victoria's Royal Yacht anchored in the bay, when heavy seas made it impossible to enter Douglas Harbour.
 Recovering from seasickness, Victoria remained on the yacht, leaving Prince Albert to venture ashore.
 He climbed to the top of the hill, from where he viewed the town of Ramsey and the northern plain.
 The hill was renamed Albert Mount and a year later the tower's foundation was laid.
 The tower is made of granite and rises 45 ft high.
 It is a landmark not only for the town of Ramsey, but also for the north of the Isle of Man.
 There is a public path leading up the hill for people to visit the tower.

 Another distinctive landmark of the town is the Queen's Pier, an iron pier which was built in 1886.
 It is about 650 metres or 700 yards long.
 As well as recreational purposes, the pier had a landing stage for visiting ships.
 It has been closed for many years due to health and safety concerns, although subject to many re-opening appeals.
 It had its own tramway.
-The Queen's Pier has had some renovation work, but is still not considered safe for visitors.
-The lease has been taken on by the Friends of Queens Pier, who aim to restore it gradually.
+The Queen's Pier has had significant renovation work, and is open for visitors on Sunday afternoons in the summer.
+The lease has been taken on by the Queens Pier Restoration Trust, who aim to restore it gradually.

 The Grove Museum of Victorian Life (Manx National Heritage) is located in the northern suburbs on the A9 (Andreas Road).